victorpanitz/ShepherdScroll/README.md

 #### 2. Run pod install

 ## Shepherding the sheep
-##### After install your pod, import Shephered Scroll to the UIViewController which the scroll will be embbed in (certify you have builded your application before that).
+##### After install your pod, import Shepherd Scroll to the UIViewController which the scroll will be embedded in (make sure you have builded your application before that).
 ```
 import ShepherdScroll
 ```
-> ##### we'll back to this controller soon, but now let's create the sheep's! meeeh
+> ##### we'll get back to this controller soon, but now let's create the sheep's! meeeh
 > ##### context.saveGState()

 ### Ready to rock?
 ##### Firstly you'd need an array of BaseAnimatedViewControllers.
 Wtsheep is that?
 > ##### Take it easy ma'friend.
-##### Create a standard UIViewController, import ShepherdScroll to that and change the UIViewController inheritance to BaseAnimationViewController.
+##### Create a standard UIViewController, import ShepherdScroll to that and change the UIViewController's inheritance to BaseAnimationViewController.
 ```
 import UIKit
 import ShepherdScroll
 class SheepAViewController: BaseAnimatedViewController {
 ```
 ##### Using a BaseAnimatedViewController you'll be able to control your own animation as you want!
 Exactly!
-Shepherd Scroll doens't know what's the view controller content giving you freedom to create animations, paralax and much more on your way.
+Shepherd Scroll doesn't know what the view controller's content is, giving you the freedom to create animations, parallax and much more on your way.

-##### To do that, overrides the method animated() where you'll receive a value between 0 and 1.
-See this value as a timeline from 0% to 100% of the animation. with this value you'll get nice results during the scroll (to both sides).
+##### To do that, override the method animated() where you'll receive a value between 0 and 1.
+See this value as a timeline from 0% to 100% of the animation.
+With this value you'll get nice results during the scroll (no matter what direction you scroll).

 ```
 override func animate(step: CGFloat) {